-So that the concert visit will be successful for everyone, the Korsholm Music Festival has this year tried to put focus on accessibility.
-Accessibility starts with removing barriers when going to a concert and we can happily tell you that almost all the concert venues are accessible to the disabled.
-Only the Orthodox Church in Vaasa and Tikanoja's art home do not meet all the requirements for accessibility.
-A big thank you to the Ostrobothnian congregations that in recent years have modified old church spaces to be more handicap friendly.
+So that the concert visit will be successful for everyone, the Korsholm Music Festival has in the last years put special focus on accessibility.
+Accessibility starts with removing barriers when going to a concert, and this year almost all of our concert venues are accessible to the disabled.
+The main location of the festival, Vaasa City Hall, has an elevator at the entrance of the Vaasanpuistikko side of the building.

-The Music Festival tries to draw attention to different language groups and user groups in its marketing.
-Most of the marketing takes place in three languages, Swedish, Finnish and English.
+The Music Festival attempts to draw attention to different language groups and user groups in its marketing.
+Most of the marketing takes place in three languages, Swedish, Finnish, and English.
 The web pages can be read with a screen reader and on social media, Korsholm Music Festival updates also as video greetings.

 Social accessibility is important for the Korsholm Music Festival.
 You can come to the festival’s concerts as you are.
 Forget about the dress codes for traditional classical concerts and other rituals that largely belong to the past.
-For a successful concert visit it is important is that you respect the others in the audience and that you have the equal right to enjoy music in peace and quiet without being disturbed.
+For a successful concert visit, the important thing is that you respect the others in the audience and that you have the equal right to enjoy music in peace and quiet without being disturbed.
 The concerts are excellent opportunities for peace and quiet from stress and everyday life.

 We are not yet perfectly perfect in our accessibility, but during the years we have taken small steps forward both within the festival organization and in society in general.
 We are proud of this development at the Korsholm Music Festival!